What are the challenges of diversity in the workplace and how to mitigate them?

 Workers need to constantly be reminded of the best intentions for themselves, others, and the company.
 Leaders should follow the same and encourage others to practice emotional maturity and lead by example.

-Steps to overcome cultural biases
+Steps to overcome cultural differences and unconscious biases:

 - Celebrating all functions and events can bring harmony between people from all races and religions to make them feel included.

 - Dedicated training to address bias issues can go a long way to overcome indifferences or have a basic understanding of how to best deal with them.

 - Hiring managers need to be very careful while dealing with workers from different sections of society or professional backgrounds.
 Additional inclusion training for employees can educate them on the culture of diversity.
 Job offers should clearly state the importance of an inclusive work environment that will prompt job seekers to be initially alert before joining the company itself.

 - Communicate the benefits of workplace diversity and values.
 Resistant employees will eventually leave if they can’t follow the values that the company promotes.
 If you’re concerned about losing potential employees to diversity issues, remember that quality employees are not about work accomplishment alone but in nurturing others.
 Potential employees can be malignant if they value their own beliefs more than the company culture, company policies, and company values.